I’ve come to show you the Street of Dreams

 This being Greece, Thanasis Veggos, the actor behind the character, has an interesting back story of course.

-He was a far Left supporter and was exiled during the Civil War, where he first discovered he could act and entertaining the other prisoners.
-Later in life, after fame, he lost all his money.
+He was a far Left supporter and was exiled during the Civil War, where he first discovered he could act by entertaining the other prisoners.
+Later in life, after fame, and always overly kind, he lost all his money.
 But my wife’s Godfather, growing up in the suburbs of Athens, told me he remembers a down-on-his-luck Veggos living near-by.
-Always very humble.
+The old star always very humble.
 He tells me Veggos would always be the most generous when they went kalanda – carol singing.

 Papagianopoulos was a trained Shakesperean actor with a complex unmarried life in reality.
 But he clowned for Finos with the best of them.

 The most famous of all the Finos actors though must be Aliki Vougiouklaki.